How to Survive and Thrive in the New Economy

 VUCA and Abraham Maslow

 When the Cold War ended in the 1980s, the world entered a new era of re-alignment.
 In military circles, this is known as VUCA: Volatility, Uncertainty, Complexity, and Ambiguity.
 This perfectly describes the period that we’re in right now.

 Our customers’ needs are changing.
 Getting the latest products at the best prices, collecting loyalty points, and socializing are giving way to safety and security as the guiding principles for many.
 We’ve slipped down Abraham Maslow’s Hierarchy of Needs faster than a kid on a scooter.

 And all this has massive implications for Customer Experience professionals and, specifically, marketing leaders.

 Five Lessons from History

 In a down economy, there are always some sectors that continue to spend.
-Some of these sectors are obvious (Biotech and Healthcare are obvious choices during Covid-19); target them immediately to gain some early wins.
+Some of these sectors are obvious (Biotech and Healthcare are obvious choices during Covid-19).
+As a marketing professional, you should target them immediately to gain some early wins.